sparkfunX/Artemis_Global_Tracker/Tools/README.md

 The tools are:
 - **Artemis_Global_Tracker_GMail_Downloader.py:** a Python3 tool which uses the GMail API to download messages from the tracker from your GMail account.
+- **Artemis_Global_Tracker_Message_Translator.py:** a Python 3 tool to translate binary SBD messages.
+It can read messages from local files or an IMAP server and optionally create a GPX file from all read messages.
 - **Artemis_Global_Tracker_Mapper.py:** a Python3 PyQt5 tool which will read the tracker messages downloaded by the Downloader and display the location and routes of up to eight trackers on Google Maps Static images.
 - **Artemis_Global_Tracker_Stitcher.py:** this tool will stitch the individual tracker messages downloaded by the Downloader together into combined .csv files.
 Each tracker gets its own .csv file.
 - **Artemis_Global_Tracker_CSV_DateTime.py:** this tool will convert the first column of the stitched .csv files from YYYYMMDDHHMMSS DateTime format into a more friendly DD/MM/YY,HH:MM:SS format.